colquittlab/behavior_controller/README.md

 ## Trials: ##
 task specific trials are generated using a trial generator.
 These are defined in the module trial_generators.py.
 Trials are produced as trial blocks, which may be useful for statistical regularity.

+## Configuration ##
+deploying (should be) easy on a debbian beaglebone using the script bonebootstrap.sh

 ## Parts List: ##
+beaglebone black ~$50
+usb soundcard ~$10

+optional:
+breakout cape